Your response helps us make our online experience better to provide content that is specific to your role.

 A project by Center Parcs in the North of Belgium, the Terhills Resort has recently opened its doors to the public.
 Located in Dilsen-Stokkem near the borders of the Netherlands and Germany, the holiday park was a large undertaking for all parties involved.
 Not only are the 250 cottages all unique in size and features, the Terhills Resort was also built with sustainable initiatives at the forefront.

 Elevate RubberGard EPDM 1.1 mm

-In order to reduce installation time, the membranes were cut to measure offsite.
-In addition, thanks to the availability of RubberGard EPDM in large panels, the number of seams was greatly reduced, with most roofs installed with one single panel and without any seams at all.
+In order to further reduce installation time, the membranes were cut to measure offsite.
+In addition, thanks to the availability of RubberGard EPDM in large panels, the number of seams was greatly reduced, with most roofs installed with one single panel without any seams at all.
 The ease that the RubberGard EPDM system offers when sealing roof details such as ventilation pipes was also an important asset during installation.

 EPDM is the most future-proof roofing solution when it comes to sustainability, performance and design freedom.
 Learn more about the role it played within this project and many others by discovering its benefits.